Welcome to IT-Branschen – The Channel for IT News, Cybersecurity and Digital Trends

 6. MVPower CCTV DVR Remote Code Execution (CVE-2016-20016)- A remote code execution vulnerability exists in MVPower CCTV DVR.
 Successful exploitation of this vulnerability could allow a remote attacker to execute arbitrary code on the affected system.

-7. ↓ WordPress portable-phpMyAdmin Plugin Authentication Bypass (CVE-2012-5469) - An authentication bypass vulnerability exists in the WordPress portable-phpMyAdmin Plugin.
-Successful exploitation of this vulnerability would allow remote attackers to obtain sensitive information and gain unauthorized access to the affected system.
+7. ↓ WordPress portable-phpMyAdmin Plugin Authentication Bypass (CVE-2012-5469) – An authentication bypass vulnerability exists in the WordPress portable-phpMyAdmin Plugin.
+Successful exploitation of this vulnerability could allow remote attackers to obtain sensitive information and gain unauthorized access to the affected system.

-8. ↑ OpenSSL TLS DTLS Heartbeat Information Disclosure (CVE-2014-0160, CVE-2014-0346) - OpenSSL TLS DTLS Heartbeat Information Disclosure An information disclosure vulnerability exists in OpenSSL.
+8. ↑ OpenSSL TLS DTLS Heartbeat Information Disclosure (CVE-2014-0160, CVE-2014-0346) – OpenSSL TLS DTLS Heartbeat Information Disclosure An information disclosure vulnerability exists in OpenSSL.
 The vulnerability, aka Heartbleed, is due to an error in the handling of TLS/DTLS heartbeat packets.
-An attacker could exploit this vulnerability to expose the memory contents of a connected client or server.
+An attacker could exploit this vulnerability to disclose the memory contents of a connected client or server.

-9. ↓ HTTP Headers Remote code execution HTTP headers allow the client and server to send additional information with an HTTP request.
+9. ↓ HTTP Headers Remote Code Execution HTTP headers allow the client and server to send additional information with an HTTP request.
 A remote attacker could use a vulnerable HTTP header to execute arbitrary code on the victim's computer.

 10. D-Link Multiple Products Remote Code Execution (CVE-2015-2051) – A remote code execution vulnerability exists in several D-Link products.
 Successful exploitation of this vulnerability could allow a remote attacker to execute arbitrary code on the affected system.

-Top malware for mobile
+Top mobile malware

 1. Anubis – Anubis is a banking Trojan malware designed for Android mobile phones.
 Since it was first discovered, it has gained additional features including Remote Access Trojan (RAT) functionality, keylogger, audio recording capabilities, and various ransomware features.
 It has been detected on hundreds of different applications available in the Google Store.